Medical-Image-Analysis-Laboratory/fabian_utils/README.md

 It contains some command-line that are listed below, as well as utility functions for preprocessing fetal brain model inputs prior running fabian (ex: fsl_clustering.py, Authors: Andrés le Boeuf, Hélène Lajoux).

-Instructions to run fsl_clustering can be found in section 5.

 ## 1. Commands:
 `python run_fabian.py`
 ```